mariloutb/Bulk-Operations/docs2/pages/documentations/options-batch.md

 ```

-> WARNING: Be careful, this options can often cause lock/deadlock within a transaction.
+> WARNING: Be careful, this option can often cause lock/deadlock within a transaction.